Dead ends on wreath products and lamplighter groups: Lamplighter groups over finite groups and over free groups

 \subsection{Lamplighters over finite groups}

-We start by proving that when $B$ is finite, the lamplighter group $(A\wr B,\std)$ has the same depth properties as $(A,S_A)$. \begin{prop} Consider $(A,S_A)$ any finitely generated group and $(B,S_B)$ a finite group.
-Then $(A\wr B,\std)$ has unbounded depth if and only if $(A,S_A)$ does. \end{prop} \begin{proof}
+We start by proving that when $B$ is finite, the lamplighter group $(A\wr B,\std)$ has the same depth properties as $(A,S_A)$. \begin{proposition} Consider $(A,S_A)$ any finitely generated group and $(B,S_B)$ a finite group.
+Then $(A\wr B,\std)$ has unbounded depth if and only if $(A,S_A)$ does. \end{proposition} \begin{proof}

 Suppose first that $(A,S_A)$ has uniformly bounded depth, so that for some $k\ge 1$ and any $a\in A$, there exist $\alpha_1,\ldots,\alpha_k\in S_A\cup S_A^{-1}$ so that $\|a\alpha_1\cdots\alpha_k\|_{S_A}\ge \|a\|_{S_A}+1$.